fredericGette/Lumia520/content/windows_phone_revert/README.md

 from [Linux](/content/linux/README.md) or [Android](/content/android/README.md)

-Use the .img file you created at the beginning of the installation of [Android](/content/android/README.md).
+Use the .img file (full backup) you created at the beginning of the installation of [Android](/content/android/README.md).

 Create a folder "parts" and extract the partitions of the .img files using imgman64.exe or 7zip (faster than imgman64).